sidsharma27/Agora-iOS-Tutorial-Swift-1to1/README.md

 ### Adding Channel Choice

 In order to allow the user to choose which room they wish to join, you added a simple UI layout consisting of a text field for the channel name input and a button to start the call.
 Now, just add the text field and button as an outlet and action, respectively.
-If the text field's text property *is not* nil, call the segue `startCall` to move the user to the `VideoChatViewController` within the IBAction function for the button.
-If the text field's text property is nil, prompt the user to enter some text for the channel name.
+If the text field's text property *is not* empty, call the segue `startCall` to move the user to the `VideoChatViewController` within the IBAction function for the button.
+If the text field's text property is empty, prompt the user to enter some text for the channel name.
 Lastly, add the `prepare(for segue:)` function in order to pass along the user inputted channel name to the `VideoChatViewController`.

 ```
 @IBOutlet weak var channelName: UITextField!

 @IBAction func startCall(_ sender: UIButton) {
-    if (channelName.text != nil) {
+    if (channelName.text?.isEmpty)! {
         self.performSegue(withIdentifier: "startCall", sender: self)
     } else {
         print("Enter Channel Name")